-Teaching with A.I.
+Teaching with AI

-Since February 2023, the Provost Office has been equipping APU faculty to engage effectively and critically with the emergence of artificial intelligence (A.I.) tools and their potential impact on teaching and learning.
+Since February 2023, the Provost Office has been equipping APU faculty to engage effectively and critically with the emergence of artificial intelligence (AI) tools and their potential impact on teaching and learning.
 Below are resources that have been developed to support faculty as they engage with their colleagues and students around these critical issues.
 If you have any questions or need additional consultation, please contact Mike Truong, Director of Faculty Development at mtruong@apu.edu.

 APU Resources